Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 ```

 {{< alert title="Note" color="primary" >}}
-A secret can be used and attached to the webhook specification so that each time en event is received you know it is coming from Axway.
+A secret can be used and attached to the webhook specification so that each time en event is received you know it is coming from this specific webhook.
 Refer to [webhook advanced setup](/docs/integrate_with_central/webhook#using-a-secret)
 {{< /alert >}}

 curl command to create the resource hook definition: